ValerieBeltrame/assignment1/README.md

 To start up the project:
 1. Run `npm install`
 2. Insert the database-user name and password into the mongoose connection string in the `server.js` (line 10)
-3. Run `npm run start-dev`
+3. Run `npm run start-dev`.
 The api can then be accessed under http://localhost:3001/api.